• Skip to primary navigation

 Creamy Homemade Truffles

-Amazingly enough, truffles are quite easy to make.
-And even though I don't take the time to make homemade candy very often, chocolate truffles are one of those specialties that I make every year at Christmas time.
+Even though I don't take the time to make homemade candy very often, chocolate truffles are one of those specialties that I make every year at Christmas time.

-And this Amish copycat Lindt truffles recipe is simply made with three ingredients.
+This Amish copycat Lindt truffles recipe is simply made with three ingredients.
 Melting chocolate, cream cheese, and flavoring.
 And if you want plain chocolate truffles, then all you need is chocolate and cream cheese.

 bowl of chocolate chips and a block of cream cheese